United States home front during World War II: Prewar background

-When World War 2 began, the United States was initially neutral until the Japanese attack on Pearl Harbor.
-Polling done immediately after the war found over 90% opposed entering the war.
+When World War II began in Europe in September 1939, the Neutrality Acts of the 1930s forbade the United States government from involvement.
+A poll taken in January 1940 found that 88 percent of Americans opposed entering the war.
 However, as time went on public opinion began to shift toward joining the war.
 The most notable non-interventionist group was the America First Committee which was formed in September 1940.
 Another smaller non-interventionist group was Keep America Out of War Congress (originally known as the Keep America Out of War Committee) or KAOWC which was a socialist-pacifist organization formed in March 1938 lasting until the Attack on Pearl Harbor.
 With regards for pro-interventionist forces, one organization was the Committee to Defend America by Aiding the Allies (CDAAA) which was formed in May 1940.
 After the attack on Pearl Harbor, the United States joined the war and this practically ended any debate about entering the war.

 Roosevelt easily won the bitterly contested 1940 election, but the Conservative coalition maintained a tight grip on Congress regarding taxes and domestic issues.
 Wendell Willkie, the defeated GOP candidate in 1940, became a roving ambassador for Roosevelt.
 After Vice President Henry A. Wallace became enmeshed in a series of squabbles with other high officials, Roosevelt stripped him of his administrative responsibilities and dropped him from the 1944 ticket.
 Roosevelt in cooperation with big-city party leaders replaced Wallace with Missouri Senator Harry S. Truman.
 Truman was best known for investigating waste, fraud, and inefficiency in wartime programs.

 Wartime events

 Despite conspiracy theories saying FDR would cancel the 1942 elections, they went ahead as they previously had prior to the war.
 Among the 80 million men and women eligible to vote, only 28 million did so.
-The election would not go well for FDR and his party as they lost 7 seats in the Senate and 47 in the House of Representatives; with a Conservative coalition of Republicans and Southern Democrats taking control of both houses on domestic issues.
-Reducing the draft age to 18, regulations & restrictions from the war along with rationing and a drift away from the New Deal are credited with hurting the Democrats that year.
+The election did not go well for FDR and his party as they lost seven seats in the Senate and 47 in the House of Representatives; with a Conservative coalition of Republicans and Southern Democrats taking control of both houses on domestic issues.
+Reducing the draft age to 18, regulations and restrictions from the war along with rationing and a drift away from the New Deal are listed as hurting the Democrats that year.

-In the 1944 presidential election, Roosevelt would end up defeating Thomas Dewey who came from the conservative wing of the Republican Party in a close election.
-Several Republicans would run for the presidential nomination which were: Wendell Willkie, New York Governor Thomas E. Dewey and Ohio Governor John W. Bricker.
-Dewey would win the nomination selecting Bricker as his running mate.
-Willkie would mobilize liberal Republicans while Dewey and Bricker attracted Republicans from the conservative bloc of the party.
-Campaigning would carry out during the 1944 presidential election just like in previous ones.
+In the 1944 presidential election, Roosevelt defeated Thomas Dewey, who came from the conservative wing of the Republican Party, in a close election.
+Several Republicans had run for the presidential nomination: Wendell Willkie, New York Governor Thomas E. Dewey and Ohio Governor John W. Bricker.
+Dewey won the nomination, selecting Bricker as his running mate.
+Willkie mobilized liberal Republicans while Dewey and Bricker attracted Republicans from the conservative bloc of the party.
+Campaigning during the 1944 presidential election was similar to prewar campaigns.